raphaelmansuy/tutorials/29_adk_simple_tutorial.md

 3. **Multi-Agent Orchestration**: Build agent teams that coordinate like a well-oiled machine
 4. **Production-Ready**: Deploy anywhere from local development to Vertex AI Agent Engine

-**Pause and Reflect**: Think about the last time you had to integrate multiple APIs.
-How long did it take?
-ADK reduces that complexity by 90%.

-Here's the uncomfortable truth: **Every minute you delay learning AI agent development, your competitors gain another minute of advantage**.
-But here's the good news – Google's Agent Development Kit (ADK) is about to level the playing field, and this tutorial will get you there faster than a caffeinated developer on a Friday deadline.

 ## Choose Your Path 🚀

 **⚡ Quick Start (30 minutes)** - Get your first agent running with minimal setup